roytang/blog/content/post/2023/09/ai-ouroboros/index.md

 > So, what's the takeaway here?
 I guess that the vast majority of crawlers don't give a shit about your robots.txt.

 Probably the next step to try (if you really wanted to), would be to set up your server/software to filter out those scraping bots based on their User-Agents, or maybe even return garbage data to pollute their models.
 But that seems like it would lead to an escalation where they will just lie and use different User-Agent strings.
 Like Manuel, I am tempted to just give up, mostly because I believe that the open web should be welcoming to scrapers anyway (I have written my own share of web scrapers, mostly for archival purposes).
 The sharecropping is bad, but the alternative seems to be closed systems?
 IDK, it feels like we have to choose between evils here.
+(I am keeping my `robots.txt` though.)

 #### A snake eating its own tail